mrprofessor/rudra.dev/content/posts/gatsby-overkill-for-a-static-site-generator.md

 ## My new workflow {#my-new-workflow}

 I have always loved markdown until I discovered [Org-mode](https://orgmode.org/).
 It simply blew me away.
-I never thought I could do so much with plain text.
-And when I learned about [ox-hugo](https://ox-hugo.scripter.co/), the idea of publishing a blog completely from emacs fascinated me.
+I never thought I could do so much with plain text, and when I learned about [ox-hugo](https://ox-hugo.scripter.co/), the idea of publishing a blog completely from emacs fascinated me.

+Also the fact that this is somewhat a programming blog, having the ability to [execute source code](https://orgmode.org/worg/org-contrib/babel/) inside the document is really helpful.

 <div class="post-image">
   <img src="/images/org-hugo-setup.png" />
 </div>

 `Org-mode` coupled with `ox-hugo` gave me a significant advantage by managing all my pages in a single org-file.
-With `ox-hugo` I can convert my articles to hugo supported directory structure and the coolest thing is I can still add posts in markdown which can be independent of my master content file.

-Given the fact that this is a programming blog, having the ability to [execute source code](https:orgmode.org/worg/org-contrib/babel/) inside the document is really helpful.
+Ox-hugo converts the contents of my org-files to a directory of markdown files, So for my setup I decided to have one org-file per each sub-route(logs/, posts/, etc).

 ## Conclusion {#conclusion}